handsontable/handsontable/examples/templates/README.md

-## Templates Guidline
+## Templates guideline

 This folder contains templates for new code examples.
 Each new code example should be created using the template from this folder.
 We have templates for examples made in React, Angular, Vue, and of course Vanilla JavaScript.

-#### Prerequisite
+#### Prerequisites
-To work with code examples (and Handsontable development in general) use at least Node version `15.9.0`.
-If you have Node Version Manager installed, you can just type in the terminal `nvm use`.
+The lowest version of Node.js required for working with this project is `15.9.0`.
+If you use `nvm` (Node Version Manager) and already installed the minimum supported version, just type the following command in the terminal: `nvm use`.

 ### Creating a new example

 In this guideline, we will walk you through the process of creating new code examples.

-> If you need some inspiration, what can be done with code examples, go ahead see existing examples in `examples/next/docs/` to get inspired!
+> If you want to get inspired before moving forward, see the already existing code examples in the folder `examples/next/docs/`.

 First off, create a new branch in order to keep the development process clean.